On the Role of Rotation Equivariance in Monocular 2D-to-3D Human Pose Lifting: Methodology

 \subsubsection{Fully equivariant}

 We utilise VN-Transformer~\cite{assadd23_vntransformer}, a transformer architecture based on the vector neurons framework~\cite{deng2021vector} for rotation-equivariant point cloud processing.
-In addition, we employ GotenNet~\cite{aykent25_gotennet}, a state-of-the-art model for rotation-equivariant molecular analysis, reconciling the expensive high-order equivariant interactions of concurrent methods with scalar-based approaches.
-We use open-source implementations\footnote{\url{https://github.com/lucidrains/VN-transformer} and \url{https://github.com/lucidrains/gotennet-pytorch}, respectively.}.
-In order to use them, we need to ensure that the input joints (2D) are in the same dimension as the output (3D).
+In addition, we employ GotenNet~\cite{aykent25_gotennet}, a recent efficient rotation-equivariant model for molecular analysis.
+We use their open-source implementations.

+In order to utilise these models, we need to ensure that the input joints (2D) are in the same dimension as the output (3D).
 While we can use a constant value as the third coordinate for all input points for VN-Transformer (\eg $1$), this does not work for GotenNet due to the joint-wise differences used in the model, which leads to the third coordinate in the output always being zero.
-Thus, for both models, we append every $N\times 2$ input with a vector of size $N$ sampled randomly only once when the model is instantiated.
+Thus, for both models, we append each 2D $xy$-vector in the $N\times 2$ input with its norm (which is rotation-invariant), \ie $z=\lVert xy \rVert$, preserving rotation equivariance.
+We present an ablation study on this in Section~\ref{sec:ablations}.